Success! TRAVEL24 has been applied to your cart.

 Manuka Honey

-If you don't mind the sticky mess, manuka honey may help with treating seborrheic dermatitis symptoms.
+If you don't mind the sticky mess, manuka honey may help with managing seborrheic dermatitis symptoms.
 Due to its potent anti-inflammatory properties, manuka honey may help with alleviating the itch and redness associated with inflammatory skin conditions [source].
 If you're looking to take this natural remedy on a test drive, opt for medical-grade honey.
 You can apply it directly to the affected area or dilute it before using it on your scalp since honey has a sticky and thick texture.
 A word caution with this remedy: Beware of ants!

 Sea Salt